What Do People Really Think of Invisalign Braces? Read Honest Reviews Here.

 Amber opted for a fixed retainer on her lower teeth (a bonded metal wire that holds them in place) and a removable retainer on her top teeth.
 The removable retainer is similar to an aligner tray and must be worn every night.

-One thing to consider is the location of the dentist you choose for your Invisalign treatment.
-You’ll need to visit approximately every six weeks, and Amber found this inconvenient as it was a 2-hour round trip.
+One thing to consider is the location of the dentist you choose for your Invisalign treatment since you’ll need to visit approximately every six weeks.
+For Amber this meant a two-hour round trip, but that was back in 2011 and the Invisalign network of dentists is constantly expanding.

-All in all, she says, the downsides were worth it for the results she got.
+All in all, Amber says, the downsides were worth it for the results she got.
 She adds that she wishes she’d been able to get Invisalign braces as a teenager!

 “I definitely recommend it to anyone, even teenagers!”